bitrix24/b24restdocs/api-reference/landing/embedding/block.md

-# Editing Point of LANDING_BLOCK
+# Editing Section of LANDING_BLOCK

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}